Actyx/Actyx/web/developer.actyx.com/docs/pond/in-depth/tag-type-checking.md

 You have to fall back to the normalized form: `(tagA.and(tagC)).or(tagB.and(tagC))`

-We do not support the first version, in order to guard against mistakes of the following kind: Accidentally writing `tagA.or(tagB).and(tagC)` instead of `tagA.or(tagB.and(tagC))` – just one misplaced bracket and the whole query is significantly altered, perhaps selecting nothing at all, because tagA and tagC don’t overlap.
-(According to normal boolean logic rules, one might expect the `and` to bind stronger than the `or`, but this is very hard to mimic in TS evaluation order where `or` will always be called first!)
+We do not support the first version, in order to guard against mistakes of the following kind:
+Accidentally writing `tagA.or(tagB).and(tagC)` instead of `tagA.or(tagB.and(tagC))` – just one
+misplaced bracket and the whole query is significantly altered, perhaps selecting nothing at all, because events with tagA and event with tagC don’t overlap.
+(According to normal boolean logic rules, one might expect the `and` to bind stronger than the `or`, but this is very hard to mimic in TypeScript evaluation order where `or` will always be called first!)

 ### Tag